 Now, let’s muddy the tags further: Sometimes, instead of sporting blue tags, seasonal items have black and white tags with a “seasonal item” note at the top left.
 Why?
 Who knows, but they’ll always somehow be clearly be marked as seasonal.

-Also: Be aware that ALDI often classifies items you might not think of as seasonal in with these seasonal buys, such as cornstarch and refrigerated pie crust.
+Also: Be aware that ALDI often classifies items you might not think of as seasonal in with these seasonal buys, such as cornstarch and lasagna noodles.
 Always pay attention to shelf tags, so that you know if you need to stock up on a product while the stocking is good.

 ALDI Markdowns and Clearance